apache/cassandra-dtest/INSTALL.md

         cd ~/git/cstar
         git clone https://code.google.com/a/apache-extras.org/p/cassandra-dbapi2/
         sudo pip install -e cassandra-dbapi2
-        This is needed for a few legacy tests, and over cql over thrift
+        This is needed for a few legacy tests, and for cql over thrift

 * cassandra-dtest